-the action is likely to have a significant adverse environmental impact.
-Action is very broadly defined to

-210 include, among others, city-funded construction projects, policy adoption, and permitting of private projects.
+210 the action is likely to have a significant adverse environmental impact.
+Action is very broadly defined to include, among others, city-funded construction projects, policy adoption, and permitting of private projects.
 The City's decision to take such actions must be mindful of whether projects will have a significant impact, whether their impacts can be mitigated, and the full scope of the impact if unavoidable.
-Checklists associated with SEPA are required in all areas of the city, including those within shoreline jurisdiction.7
+Checklists associated with SEPA are required in all areas of the city, including those within shoreline jurisdiction.

-1.3.2 State and Federal Plans and Programs
+215 1.3.2 State and Federal Plans and Programs

-215 The City's SMP must also be compatible with state and federal regulations and programs that relate to shoreline management.
+The City's SMP must also be compatible with state and federal regulations and programs that relate to shoreline management.
 State and federal regulations and programs that intersect with Stevenson's SMP update are listed alphabetically below.

-Bonneville Dam - The Bonneville Lock and Dam Project and the Bonneville Power Administration (BPA) are components of a federal water resource management program designed to manage flood risk, generate power, improve water quality, provide irrigation, and preserve and enhance fish and wildlife habitat,

-- 220 power, improve water quality, provide irrigation, and preserve and enhance fish and wildlife habitat, recreation, and navigation on the Columbia River and some of its tributaries.
+Bonneville Dam - The Bonneville Lock and Dam Project and the Bonneville Power Administration (BPA) are components of a federal water resource management program designed to manage flood risk, generate power, improve water quality, provide irrigation, and preserve and enhance fish and wildlife habitat, recreation, and navigation on the Columbia River and some of its tributaries.
 Bonneville Dam, located 6 miles downstream from Stevenson, is the earliest in a system of 31 hydropower dams generating power which the BPA distributes throughout the Pacific Northwest.
-To balance the diverse needs of this water resource management program, the U.S. Army Corps of Engineers (USACE) operates Bonneville Dam and the - 225 Columbia River as a system, raising and lowering water levels in the Bonneville Pool based on complex projections of the system's water availability and power generation demands.
+To balance the diverse needs of this water resource

+225 management program, the U.S. Army Corps of Engineers (USACE) operates Bonneville Dam and the Columbia River as a system, raising and lowering water levels in the Bonneville Pool based on complex projections of the system's water availability and power generation demands.
 This artificial control has a great effect on the water and sediment regime of the City's shoreline areas as will be discussed in section 2.4.

-Clean Water Act (CWA) - Section 401 of the federal CWA requires projects obtain certification from the state regarding compliance with water quality standards and other aquatic resource protections under
+Clean Water Act (CWA) - Section 401 of the federal CWA requires projects obtain certification from the state regarding compliance with water quality standards and other aquatic resource protections under Ecology's purview.
+Section 404 of the CWA regulates the discharge of dredged or fill material into waters of